 (c) to assist in the ongoing professional development of teachers by undertaking to preserve and

 disseminate materials supportive to the above objectives; and

 (d) to stimulate co-operation amongst all teachers and dancers.

-ATA is governed by an Executive of seven members.
+ATA is governed by an Executive of six members.

 The Executive of ATA is taken from members in one Australian Society Branch on a 3 year rotation basis.

-The current Executive is from the Melbourne Branch.
+The current Executive is from the RSCDS Hunter Valley Branch Inc.